LorneWhiteway/lfi_project/README.md

 - Go to the project directory, and from there to `/experiments/<experiment>`
 - `sbatch ../../scripts/cuda_job_script_wilkes`

-### Working with python on the Wilkes cluster

-I have set up a virtual Python environment in the subdirectory `env` of the project directory.
-This is convenient as we can install our own software there.
-This is activated automatically by running `source ./set_environment_wilkes.sh` in the project directory.

-For reference (e.g. in case it needs to be repeated), here's how the virtual environment was created:
-- Go to the project directory
-- `module load python/3.8`
-- `python3 -m venv env`
-- `source env/bin/activate`
-- `cd env`
-- `pip install --upgrade pip`
-- `pip install healpy`
-- Then for nbodykit: (see https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-pip)
-- `pip install cython`
-- `pip install mpi4py`
-- `pip install nbodykit`

 ### Information about Wilkes specifically for LW